isabella232/dtm.en/help/using/tools-reference/media-optimizer.md

    >[!NOTE]
    >
-   >Adobe Media Optimizer is also available in page load and direct call rules in dynamic tag management once an Adobe Media Optimizer tool is installed in the property.
+   >Adobe Media Optimizer is also available in page load and direct call rules in Dynamic Tag Management once an Adobe Media Optimizer tool is installed in the property.
 See [Conditions and Functions](../managing-resources/rules.md#section_198A5095854F415C86ABBA9165D53370) for information about available rule criteria.

 1. Expand **[!UICONTROL Adobe Media Optimizer]** in the rule.